sranins/BusinessApplication-ReleaseNotes/articles/October18/intelligence-platform/index.md

     and product telemetry that need to be integrated and disambiguated to get to a single unified view of a customer, product, or person.

-Today Microsoft announces general availability of the Common Data Service for Analytics and the preview of Customer 360 as the latest innovations powering the growth and momentum of Power BI.
+The Autumn release includes general availability of the Common Data Service for Analytics and a preview of Customer 360.

 **The Common Data Service for Analytics helps unify and enrich data in the Common Data Model**